-- X Provide excessive perquisites - X Allow repricing of options without shareholder approval
+- X Provide excessive perquisites

+- X Allow repricing of options without shareholder approval

+- X Allow hedging or pledging of equity

 Base Salary

 Base salary is the only fixed component of our executive officers' total cash compensation and provides competitive pay to attract and retain our executives.
 Annual salary decisions are made in recognition of competitive data as well as the skills and experience that each individual brings to the company and the performance contributions each makes.